nickserv/prettier-config-a11y/README.md

 ### Defaults

-Prettier 3 already uses these defaults, but we set them explicitly so you can use older versions consistently
+Prettier 3 already uses these defaults, but we set them explicitly to encourage accessibility, even with older versions of Prettier.

-- `"trailingComma": "all"`
+#### `"trailingComma": "all"`

+Reduces the size of diffs, making them easier to read, especially with visual and cognitive disabilities.

-- `"arrowParens": "always"`
+#### `"arrowParens": "always"`

+Keeps arguments in arrow functions consistent and easy to adjust, resulting in less work for those with cognitive and motor disabilities.

-- `"endOfLine": "lf"`
+#### `"endOfLine": "lf"`

+This reduces unnecessary end of line changes when switching operating systems, which can can be especially confusing for those with disabilities.

 ## Installation